 Students who transfer to Mercer with college-level credits should meet with an Honors Advisor to discuss whether their completed course work places them into honors courses.
 Please email firstname.lastname@example.org.

 If you are already an MCCC student on campus and have completed college-level credits toward your degree, you can be admitted to Honors courses based on your MCCC GPA and/or a recommendation from a professor at Mercer.
-Contact the Director of the Mercer Honors Program for more information.Dr.
+Contact the Director of the Mercer Honors Program or Honors Success Coach for more information.Dr.
 Bettina Caluori

 International students must complete 12 credits or more toward their degree at Mercer before applying for Honors.
 At that point you may apply to the Honors Program as a continuing student (see above).